-While the multinational aerospace firm has announced staff reductions for later this year, it says it will try and do so without the need for forced layoffs.
+The aerospace firm has announced staff reductions for later this year but says it will try and do so without the need for forced layoffs

 This decision was made by CEO, Ray Conner, at a senior leadership meeting and came in response to fierce competition from Airbus.